-Sudan troops besiege protest camp, 5 reported killed
+Sudan troops clear protest camp in assault, killing 9

 Videos circulating online appeared to show protesters standing at low brick barricades in the street, then being driven back by walls of blue-clad security forces carrying sticks.

-Other videos showed protesters running through streets lined with sit-in tents, heads down, as the sound of gunfire filled the air.
+Other videos showed protesters running through streets as gunshots were heard.

 The Sudanese Professionals Association, which has been spearheading the protests, accused the military of a “treacherous attempt to break up our sit-in.”
 The association called on supporters to engage in “total civil disobedience.”